dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 Approx. 200–250 words total.

-Step 1- Problem/Issue: Complete the sentence: the problem is...what...for who...where.

-Step 2- Research Design: Completing the statement: this(type of design) study will do what (explore, describe) what (topic) by

-doing what (interviewing, observing) who (subjects, population) where (location). (qualitative study will include information about research pattern triangulated).

-Step 3- Impact: one-line about who/what will be affected by the final results.

-Step 4- Theoretical Contextualisation: citing theories to validate the importance of the study.

-Approx(250 words)

 Stating a research problem is done by defining it within the general area of your research.
 This depends on your previous work and experience.
 It may be an area you want to move into or a topic related to what you have already worked on as a researcher.
 Examples could include a question in astrophysics within physics, robotics within engineering, nutrition within medicine, or marine biology within ocean and Earth science.